 This subject examines the legal framework within which technologies are transferred between countries. emphasising the technology/development debate.
 There will be a focus on technology transfer between countries of the Asia-Pacific region (including China, Japan, Australia and the USA), and students will have the opportunity to concentrate on the technology transfer problems of one country in the region.
-Topics include: the role of technology transfer in economic development; the role of intellectual property in technology transfer; the patent system and international patent documentation; copyright, encouragement of indigenous creativity, and the free flow of information; trademarks and competeition in developing countries: the functions and effects of international organisations (including WIPO, GATT and UNCTAD) and intellectual property conventions (e.g. renegotiation of the Paris Convention); the UNCTAD Draft Code for the International Transfer of Technology; export of dangerous technologies; biotechnology and the Third World; domestic controls on technology exports; the recognition and enforcement of foreign intellectiual property under national laws; and comparisons with European regional developments (e.g. European Patent Office, EC directives).
+Topics include: the role of technology transfer in economic development; the role of intellectual property in technology transfer; the patent system and international patent documentation; copyright, encouragement of indigenous creativity, and the free flow of information; trademarks and competeition in developing countries: the functions and effects of international organisations (including WIPO, GATT and UNCTAD) and intellectual property conventions (e.g. renegotiation of the Paris Convention); the UNCTAD Draft Code for the International Transfer of Technology; export of dangerous technologies; biotechnology and the Third World; domestic controls on technology exports; the recognition and enforcement of foreign intellectival property under national laws; and comparisons with European regional developments (e.g. European Patent Office, EC directives).
 The drafting of international licence agreements is not covered in this course.

-Corporate Control Transactions

-Staff Contact: A/Prof Paul Redmond C3 SS HPW2
+Corporate Control Transactions Staff Contact: Prof Paul Redmond equivalent

-Prerequisite: LAWS4019 Business Associations 1 or equivalent
+Prerequisite: LAWS4010 Business Associations 1 or

 The subject explores the concept of corporate control through a study of the legal doctrines defining control and affecting its exercise, and of the regulation of transactions touching its acquisition and transfer.
 An examination of Chapter 6 of the Corporations Law is a central element of this study.
-Other topics to be studied will be drawn from the following (although further topics may be added to reflect current developments): the allocation of control through the through the topics to be the topics the topics to be topic and the topics and the topics and the topic topic and the topics topic and the topic topic and the topic topic topic through the topic consensual devices (shareholder agreements, voting trusts etc.); the exercise of control through shareholder meetings; disclosure of substantial shareholdings and beneficial ownership generally; defensive measures in contests for corporate control; structural changes arising from corporate mergers, reconstructions and buy-outs; control within unincorporated investment structures (with particular reference to unit trusts).
+Other topics to be studied will be drawn from the following (although further topics may be added to reflect current developments): the allocation of control through consensual devices (shareholder agreements, voting trusts etc.); the exercise of control through shareholder meetings; disclosure of substantial shareholdings and beneficial ownership generally; defensive measures in contests for corporate control: structural changes arising from corporate mergers, reconstructions and buy-outs; control within unincorporated investment structures (with particular reference to unit trusts).

-LAWS4319 Securities Regulation
+Securities Regulation

-Staff Contact: A/Prof Paul Redmond C3 SS HPW2
+Staff Contact: Prof Paul Redmond